mfonism/fruits-r-us/README.md

 ## Motivation

-The boys have started identifying fruits (even fruits they have not yet seen physically) on thier play mat.
+The boys have started identifying fruits (even fruits they have not yet seen physically) on their play mat.
 I'm just gamifying the learning process for them.